Pilgrim Uniting Church

-Pilgrim Uniting Church is a church in the heart of the City on Flinders Street, Adelaide in South Australia.
-It is a church of the Uniting Church in Australia.
+Pilgrim Uniting Church is a Uniting church located on Flinders Street, Adelaide in South Australia.

 Social justice, as articulated by the Uniting Church in Australia in the inaugural Statement to the Nation (1977), and the Statement to the Nation (1988) for Australia's Bicentennial celebrations, is at the basis of the church's work.
 Pilgrim offers music programs to the public, and has the largest organ in Adelaide.

 History

 Pirie Street Wesleyan Church

 The congregation was originally at the Gawler Place Wesleyan Chapel.
 The first minister at the Pirie Street site was Daniel Draper.
 The first service was held on 19 October 1852.

 William Bowen Chinner was organist and choirmaster at Pirie Street from 1869 to around 1899.
 His nephew Norman Chinner filled the same positions from 1939.

 Stow Memorial Church

 The first Congregational chapel in South Australia was a temporary structure on North Terrace.
 George Strickland Kingston was the architect for a building in Freeman Street (now Gawler Place), with the congregation then moving to the Flinders Street site.

 Stow Memorial Church, at 12 Flinders Street, Adelaide, was named in memory of the Reverend Thomas Quinton Stow, who had officiated at the first service in a tent on Adelaide's Park Lands in October 1837.
 The foundation stone was laid on 7 February 1865 and the inaugural worship service was held on 12 April 1867.
 The first minister was Cadwallader William Evan.
 The organist, who served for 45 years, was James Shakespeare.